"Serratipetala rose Description

 Crimson, deep pink center, ages to darker .
+Fringed petals.
 Mild fragrance.
-Average diameter 2".
-Small to medium, semi-double to double, borne mostly solitary, in small clusters bloom form.
+Average diameter 3.5".
+Medium, semi-double to double, borne mostly solitary, in small clusters bloom form.
 Occasional repeat later in the season.

-Spreading, thornless (or almost).
+Thornless (or almost), upright.
 Dark green foliage.
 3 to 5 leaflets.

 USDA zone 6b through 10b.